13rian/alpha-zero-connect4/README.md

 <img src="/results/adam_p_256.png" alt="drawing" width="570"/>
 <img src="/results/adam_v_256.png" alt="drawing" width="570"/>

-The plots above would suggest a minimal learning rate of 10-5 and a maximal learning rate of 10-4.
-For training a fixed learning rate of 10-4 was chosen although 10-3 also worked pretty well.
-For cyclical learning the minimal learning rate was set to 10-5 and the maximal learning rate to 10-4.
+The plots above would suggest a minimal learning rate of 10<sup>-5</sup> and a maximal learning rate of 10-4.
+For training a fixed learning rate of 10<sup>-4</sup> was chosen although 10<sup>-3</sup> also worked pretty well.
+For cyclical learning the minimal learning rate was set to 10<sup>-5</sup> and the maximal learning rate to 10<sup>-4</sup>.
 A triangular learning rate schedule was chosen that restarts in every epoch.

 ###### Weight decay
 To prevent overfitting of the network weight decay was used.
-The weight decay parameter was set to 10-4.
+The weight decay parameter was set to 10<sup>-4</sup>.

+### Evaluation
+In order to check whether the network learned something, it is necessary to have some single role number to verify the play strength.
+As Connect Four is small enough the best best move(s) of any position can be calculated with the minimax algorithm.
+To measure the strength of the AlphaZero some random positions with a move count form 2-40 were created.
+A move is optimal when it leads to a win or a draw if the position is drawn.
+In this setting a move that wins is correct even if there is another move that wins with less moves.
+Lost positions were filtered out of the test set because it is not clear what the optimal move is, all moves are losing.
+A Connect Four solver was used to find the optimal move of these positions.
+With this test set the following three error were measured to estimated the playing strength:
+- mean squared error of network value prediction and the true score of the position
+- the error of the network move prediction and the true best move.
+- the error of the move prediction with mcts and the true best move.

+The error of the move prediction was done by taking the maximal value of the policy prediction.
+If this matches the true best move the prediction is correct, if not the prediction is wrong.

 ### Improvements
-In this [article](https://medium.com/oracledevs/lessons-from-alpha-zero-part-6-hyperparameter-tuning-b1cfcbe4ca9a) some improvement are described that worked very well for Connect4.
+In this [article](https://medium.com/oracledevs/lessons-from-alpha-zero-part-6-hyperparameter-tuning-b1cfcbe4ca9a) some improvement are described that worked very well for Connect Four.
 For completeness the strategies that were used in this project are described shortly below.
 They were not part of the original AlphaZero paper.

 ###### Position Averaging
 Each self-play game will start form the beginning.
 Therefore there are many position duplicates in the training set.
 If 200 games are played there are 200 training examples with the same state but different policies and different values (1, 0 or -1).
 It might not be a good idea to present the same training example with different labels.
 In practice the network will learn to average the position but it is pretty easy to do and improves learning.
 Before training all duplicate positions were averaged.
 This way there are only unique positions in the training set.
 There are usually around 30%-40% or more of duplicate positions in the training set.